pyamsoft/dots/README.md

 For video acceleration in a flatpak, make sure you install ffmpeg-full.
 For video acceleration in docker, make sure you add /dev/dri as a --device

+For headphone audio, plug into Green back and use Analog Stereo Duplex

 ## License

 GPLv2